4. 3D Graphics

 - fn.path_to_textures = “path”;

-- The following API calls to be drawn only once.
-While inside the loop.
+- The following API must be called only once in the main function.

 dsSimulationLoop (argc, argv, witdh, height, & fn);